 An extra deck would allow vehicle traffic to drive over the top of a pedestrian and cycle path, freeing up space for workmen to carry out essential repairs.

-The temporary crossing, which wouldn't rest on the bridge, could be built in two parts and inserted across the bridge from both sides to meet in the middle.
+The temporary crossing, which wouldn't rest on the historic suspension bridge, could be built in two parts and inserted across the bridge from both sides to meet in the middle.

 Supported by truss structures on both sides, it would allow the bridge, which is currently closed, to reopen to pedestrians and vehicles while repairs are made.